MicrosoftDocs/iis-docs/iis/develop/extending-the-management-ui/how-to-get-started-extending-module-properties-for-iis-in-iis-manager.md

 ---
-title: "How to Get Started Extending Module Properties for IIS 7.0 in IIS Manager | Microsoft Docs"
+title: "How to Get Started Extending Module Properties for IIS 7.0 in IIS Manager"
 author: rick-anderson
 description: "The administration tool for IIS 7 and above is an extensible platform which developers can use to plug in their own features and manage custom settings.
-Any..." ms.author: iiscontent
-manager: soshir
-ms.date: 11/24/2007
-ms.topic: article
-ms.assetid: a4fa174e-fedb-425f-9b18-ff8a92160576
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/extending-the-management-ui/how-to-get-started-extending-module-properties-for-iis-in-iis-manager
-msc.type: authoredcontent
+Any..." ms.date: 11/24/2007 ms.assetid: a4fa174e-fedb-425f-9b18-ff8a92160576 msc.legacyurl: /learn/develop/extending-the-management-ui/how-to-get-started-extending-module-properties-for-iis-in-iis-manager msc.type: authoredcontent
 ---